-Carefrontiong organogram has a seven (7) member Board headed by a chair.
+Carefronting organogram has a seven (7) member Board headed by a chair.
 The board serves in advisory position with particular regards to policy matters.
-An executives committee made up of operational office staff in charge of the day-to-day administration includes the Coordinator, Secretary and project officers.
-Other executive members volunteer their time and experience but we have three paid staff and an NYSC member.
+An executive committee made up of operational office staff in charge of the day-to-day administration includes the Coordinator, Program Manager, Project Officers, Administrative and Account Officers.
+Other executive members volunteer their time and experience.

 Grazyna was born in the UK of Polish-Italian parents, studied at Manchester University (B.Sc.) and the Institute of Education, London (M.A (Educ.) and have always been interested in international work and relations.
-I have been working in international development for over 25 years, particularly in training people who work with children to involve them in community development, in many areas of the world.
-Simultaneously, I have been an AVP facilitator for over 20 years, facilitating workshops in UK, Uganda, Jordan, Nigeria, Liberia, Haiti and Togo, and will soon be helping establish AVP in France.
-I belong to the AVP International Education Committee and the Translations Oversight Group, which is trying to make AVP manuals available in as many languages as would be useful.
-I have worked with Carefronting and the Damietta Peace Initiative for two short periods of a month each and seen how important their work of community building in Nigeria is
+She has been working in international development for over 25 years, particularly in training people who work with children to involve them in community development, in many areas of the world.
+Simultaneously, She has been an AVP facilitator for over 25 years, facilitating workshops in UK, Uganda, Jordan, Nigeria, Liberia, Haiti and Togo, and helped established AVP in France.
+She belongs to the AVP International Education Committee and the Translations Oversight Group, which is trying to make AVP manuals available in as many languages as would be useful.
+She has also co-authored many modules on Peace and Reconciliation.
+She worked with Damietta Peace Initiative on some projects and is working with Carefronting in the areas of peace building, social cohesion and trauma consciousness.

 Mary Kathryn Amel

 1985-1988 Studied and received Conflict Resolution Certificate from PROJECT C.R.E.A.T.E.
 In St Paul Minnesota, an offshoot of Educators for Social Responsibility.
 1989- Studied and received Certificate for Mediator in Divorce and Child Custody work through the Lawyers for Mediation Assn.
 1989-1995 Co-facilitator of the Parent/Teacher Organization for EXPO Elementary School.
 Assisted in creating a Conflict Resolution for students.
 1994-1999 Work as a Team member in PROJECT C.R.E.A.T.E for working Teachers and Faculty Members in building communities for Educators in the St. Paul Minnesota Schools.
 1999-2006 Developed Workshops for Teachers to use with students in creating their own Conflict Resolution in school.
 2008-2016 Facilitator for Alternatives to Violence in the Minnesota in several of the State prisons.
 2010- Trained in Alternatives to Violence in Trauma Healing Workshops in Guatemala.
 2011-2015 Co-facilitated Trauma workshops in California, Minnesota and New Mexico.
 2012- Invited to Nigeria through “CARE-FRONTING” for community workshops through Alternatives to Violence.
 2014- Invited to Nepal for facilitating community workshops in Kathmandu and Pokhara.
 Co-Facilitated with 64 other AVP facilitators for a Charter School in Philadelphia, PA.
 Student population from 9th-12th Grade.
-2015- Continue facilitating AVP in Minnesota prisons.
+2015- till date Continue facilitating AVP workshops in Minnesota prisons and in Nigeria through her work with Carefronting.

 Amina Mohammed Zannah